(England, Australia 1955 – )

 An infinity screen is designed to give a sense of endless space behind an object or person filmed or photographed.
 Of course photographing a black vase on a black background is impossible, and yet the human eye can see and discern the object from its surrounds.
 Photography's indexical relation to its subject, as the trace of light reflected by the object on chemicals, comes apart under this presentation of object and plinth within the museum.
 The object itself can not be represented and can only be experienced by the viewer seeing it directly, reinstating an elusive aura of the original which photography has largely replaced, but one which can only be fleetingly grasped.

-1. Ross Gibson, 'The colour clavecin', Photofile, no. 38, March 1993, pg.
+1. Ross Gibson, 'The colour clavecin', Photofile, no. 38, March 1993, p.
 10

-Contemporary Art Centre of South Australia (Australia), Jacky Redgate: survey 1980-2003, 2005.
+Contemporary Art Centre of South Australia, Jacky Redgate: survey 1980-2003, 2005.

-Jacky Redgate survey 1980-2003, exhibition 2, 2005, cover (colour illus.).
+Contemporary Art Centre of South Australia, Jacky Redgate survey 1980-2003, exhibition 2, 2005, cover (colour illus.).
 Ross Gibson essay

-Elwyn Lynn, The Australian, 'Watcher in a wry position' by Elwyn Lynn, pg.
-13., The Australian 23 Jan 1993-24 Jan 1993, 23 Jan 1993-24 Jan 1993, 13 (illus.).
+Elwyn Lynn, The Australian, 'Watcher in a wry position', pg.
+13, Surry Hills, 23 Jan 1993-24 Jan 1993, 13 (illus.).

-Martin Browne Fine Art (Australia), Installation and Objecthood, 1993.
+Martin Browne Contemporary, Installation and Objecthood, 1993.

-Jacky Redgate 88-89, Mori Gallery, 1989–1989.
+Jacky Redgate 88-89, Mori Gallery, Sydney, 1989–1989

-Jacky Redgate Life of the System, Museum of Contemporary Art, 28 Nov 2005–05 Mar 2006
+Jacky Redgate Life of the System, Museum of Contemporary Art, Australia, 28 Nov 2005–05 Mar 2006